stampedethegoat/dd-docs/content/developers/_index.md

 description: Everything you need to know about developing for the Datadog platform, including config and code examples, and a ton of reference material.
 ---

-This section includes technical details, code examples, and reference documentation to help get you up and running quickly.
+This section includes technical details, code examples, and reference docs to help get you up and running quickly.

 #### Custom Checks

 Wondering how to report your own custom Checks?

 Start with the sections on [Agent Checks][1] and [Prometheus Checks][2], which contain tons of configuration and code examples.

 From there, move on to the [DogStatsD section][3] to learn how to use the metrics aggregation service built in to the Agent itself.

 #### Integrations